knetikmedia/knetikcloud-ruby-client/docs/UtilBatchApi.md

 Request to run API call given the method, content type, path url, and body of request

-Should the request take longer than one of the alloted timeout parameters, a token will be returned instead, which can be used on the token endpoint in this service
+Should the request take longer than one of the alloted timeout parameters, a token will be returned instead, which can be used on the token endpoint in this service. <br><br><b>Permissions Needed:</b> ANY

 ### Example
 ```ruby